matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 Note that using `v8` is considered experimental.
 This uses V8's builtin code coverage rather than one based on Babel and comes with a few caveats

 1. Your node version must include `vm.compileFunction`, which was introduced in [node 10.10](https://nodejs.org/dist/latest-v12.x/docs/api/vm.html#vm_vm_compilefunction_code_params_options)
-1. Tests needs to run in Node test environment (support for `jsdom` requires [`jest-environment-jsdom-sixteen`](https://www.npmjs.com/package/jest-environment-jsdom-sixteen))
+1. Tests needs to run in Node test environment (support for `jsdom` requires [`elric-environment-jsdom-sixteen`](https://www.npmjs.com/package/elric-environment-jsdom-sixteen))
 1. V8 has way better data in the later versions, so using the latest versions of node (v13 at the time of this writing) will yield better results

 ### `--debug`

-Print debugging info about your Jest config.
+Print debugging info about your elric config.

 ### `--detectOpenHandles`

-Attempt to collect and print open handles preventing Jest from exiting cleanly.
-Use this in cases where you need to use `--forceExit` in order for Jest to exit to potentially track down the reason.
+Attempt to collect and print open handles preventing elric from exiting cleanly.
+Use this in cases where you need to use `--forceExit` in order for elric to exit to potentially track down the reason.
 This implies `--runInBand`, making tests run serially.
 Implemented using [`async_hooks`](https://nodejs.org/api/async_hooks.html).
 This option has a significant performance penalty and should only be used for debugging.

 ### `--env=<environment>`